 What is Cyber-Lane?

 Cyber-Lane is a persona that I (Justin Nel) picked up when I moved from Jo'burg, South Africa to England back in 2001.
 The name was originally the name of a small Internet Cafe around the corner from where I lived.
 I have never been great with coming up with names for anything, and always liked the term “cyber” when it came to anything digital, so I kind of adopted the name as there was nothing over in the UK (nor anywhere else from what I could tell at the time) with the same name.
-I have been holding the name for a good number of years now, and it seems that there are now just two Cyber-Lanes, the Internet Cafe back in South Africa, and me.
+I have been holding the name for a good number of years now, and it seems that there are now just two Cyber-Lanes, the Internet Cafe back in South Africa (which has now become a stationary supply company), and me.

 So who is Justin Nel?